 \subsection{Qualitative Analysis}

-In Figure \ref{fig:case}, we present our quantitative analysis results.
-The comparison highlights the performance of RED-VILLM trained on Image LLM LLaVA and Video-ChatGPT which is also based on LLaVA.
-Specifically, we focus on instances involving temporal dynamics, such as videos including sequences of events that require understanding of both cause and effect.

-For each case, we illustrate how RED-VILLM consistently captures and accurately describes these temporal relationships, outperforming baseline Video-ChatGPT which sometimes fails to recognize the sequential order of events, leading to less coherent and occasionally inaccurate descriptions.
-This comparative analysis showcases the critical role of the temporal module in enhancing the temporal understanding capability of RED-VILLM, making it particularly adept at handling videos with significant temporal changes.
+As shown in Fig.~\ref{fig:case}, we compare the performance of Video-ChatGPT and RED-VILLM, both based on LLaVA.
+Video-ChatGPT sometimes fails to correctly order events, leading to incoherent or inaccurate descriptions.
+In contrast, RED-VILLM consistently captures and accurately represents these temporal relationships.
+This highlights the critical role of the temporal module in improving RED-VILLM's temporal understanding, especially for videos with significant temporal changes.